Philosophical Counselling can take you to the next level...

 Accurate and deep understanding...

-One reason for providing a safe place in which individuals can share their reflections on their motivations, desires, and cognitive habits, is that safe places facilitate self-reflective insight and critical, yet kind, evaluations.
+One reason for providing a safe place in which individuals can share their reflections on their motivations, desires, and cognitive habits, is that safe places facilitate self-reflective insights and critical, yet kind, evaluations aimed at personal growth.

 Philosophical Counselling

-Philosophical Counselling relies on solid counselling and therapeutic practices, however where it is exceptional is in adding Philosophy and theory that is tailored to you and that you can apply to your life right now.
+Philosophical Counselling relies on solid counselling and therapeutic practices; however, where it is exceptional is in adding philosophy and theory that is relevant to you and that you can apply to your life right now.

 The Journey...